k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## „We need user accounts“

-While using emberjs or other client frameworks this is really a pain.
+While using ember.js or other client frameworks this is really a pain.
 Compared to drawing a login button in your mockups.
 You need an implementation for the client, a backend service with does the user logic, session handling, emailing … yadda yadda yadda.
 As meteor is a full stack framework **meteor packages are also full stack**.

 So lets point out the fast lane: